An interface to James Clarks' Expat XML parser.

 - expat:set-external-entity-ref-handler!
 PARSER PROCEDUREprocedure

-Sets the handler to references to external entities.
-PROCEDURE will be called with four arguments: context, URI base, system- and public ID (all strings).
+Sets the handler for references to external entities.
+PROCEDURE will be called with five arguments: parser, context, URI base, system- and public ID.
+The first argument is an expat:parser record, and the rest are strings.
 To parse the external entity, create a parser with expat:make-external-entity-parser.

 A silly example: